Clay Higgins: Immigration

-LGBT rights
+LGBTQ rights

 Higgins opposes same-sex marriage.
 He says he believes that states should have the right to ban same-sex marriage, contrary to the Supreme Court's ruling in Obergefell v.
 Hodges.

 National security

-Higgins supported Trump's 2017 executive order to temporarily curtail travel from certain countries, saying, "The president's executive order for a short-term restriction on visa entries from seven countries that are known to foster terrorists, combined with a systematic review of our immigration and vetting procedure, is reasonable."
+Higgins supported Trump's 2017 Executive Order 13679 to temporarily curtail travel from certain muslim majority countries, saying, "The president's executive order for a short-term restriction on visa entries from seven countries that are known to foster terrorists, combined with a systematic review of our immigration and vetting procedure, is reasonable."

 Higgins has promoted himself and spoken at rallies by anti-government militia groups.
-When informed that a Black militia group protesting police brutality might show up at a protest, however, he suggested on Facebook in September 2020 that he would shoot them ("drop any 10 of you where you stand").
-He included a picture of Black militia members at a protest.
-Facebook removed the post per its policy to remove content that "incites or facilitates serious violence".

 On February 28, 2022, in response to the Russian invasion of Ukraine, Higgins tweeted, "You millennial leftists who never lived one day under nuclear threat can now reflect upon your woke sky.
 You made quite a non-binary fuss to save the world from intercontinental ballistic tweets", the meaning of which became a subject of minor debate.